dragonwasrobot/game-of-life/README.md

 ======================

 ## What is this?
-A simple implementation of Conway's Game of Life made using the CoffeeScript and HTML5 Canvas.
+A simple implementation of Conway's Game of Life made using CoffeeScript and HTML5 Canvas.

 ## General